yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 This next one left us wondering...
 [ronikirla](https://github.com/ronikirla) reported that `Pokémon Mystery Dungeon Rescue Team DX` would consistently crash due to a read access violation after two hours of gameplay.

-That’s not a simple bug to track and fix, but yet somehow a mysterious person claiming to work at Google identified the issue, a {{< gh-hovercard "10178" "bad block" >}} in the address space code, passed ronikirla the changed code, and vanished, alleging that due to company guidelines they can’t publicly work on emulators!
+That’s not a simple bug to track down and fix, yet someone in ronikirla's Twitch chat identified the issue as a {{< gh-hovercard "10178" "bad block check" >}} in the address space code and passed along a fix.

-Thank you Mysterious Coder G!

 {{< imgs
 	"./pmd.png| Love the art style!
 (Pokémon Mystery Dungeon Rescue Team DX)"